Ralph H. Baer: Inventions

+Baer began seeking a buyer for the system, turning to various television manufacturers many whom showed little interest in the unit.
+In 1971, the technology was licensed to Magnavox, which completed the design and released it in September 1972 as the Magnavox Odyssey.

-The success of the Odyssey led to competition from other companies, in particular Atari, Inc., led by Nolan Bushnell at the time.
-Bushnell saw Baer's successful devices and was able to create the first arcade machine in 1972 based on Baer's Table Tennis idea, resulting in Pong.
-The success was very limited though, due to the high price and confusing advertising.
-Sanders and Magnavox successfully sued Atari, among numerous others, for patent infringement over Baer's original ideas, and Bushnell opted to settle and negotiated for a license Baer's patents, allowing him to continue Atari's developments in video games.
-Bushnell led Atari forward to become a leader in both home and arcade video games.
-This led to a lengthy conflict between Baer and Bushnell over who was the true "father of video games"; Baer was willing to concede this to Bushnell, though noted that Bushnell "has been telling the same nonsensical stories for 40 years".
-Baer would help both Magnavox and later Coleco to develop competitive units to Atari's products, including the Odyssey 100 and the Odyssey2.
+After the release of Pong, which was partially inspired by the table tennis game, on the Odyssey, a lengthy conflict ensued between Baer and Atari co-founder Nolan Bushnell over who was the true "father of video games"; Baer was willing to concede this to Bushnell, though noted that Bushnell "has been telling the same nonsensical stories for 40 years".
 Ultimately, the industry came to name Baer as the father of the home video game console, while crediting Bushnell with creating the concept of the arcade machine; Upon Baer's death, Bushnell stated that Baer's "contributions to the rise of videogames should not be forgotten".

 Baer is also credited with co-developing three popular electronic games.
 Baer, along with Howard J. Morrison, developed Simon (1978) and its sequel Super Simon (1979) for Milton Bradley, electronic pattern-matching games that were immensely popular through the late 1990s.
 Simon was assigned Pat No. 4,207,087 in 1980.
 Baer also developed a similar pattern-matching game "Maniac" for the Ideal Toy Company (1979) on his own, though the game was not as popular as Simon; Baer considered that Maniac was "really hard to play" and thus not as popular as his earlier game.

 In 2006, Baer donated hardware prototypes and documents to the Smithsonian Institution.
-He continued to tinker in electronics after the death of his wife through at least 2013.
-By the time of his death, Baer had over 150 patents in his name; in addition to those related to video games, he had patents for electronic greeting cards and for tracking systems for submarines.
+He continued to tinker in until at least 2013.
+By the time of his death, Baer had over 150 patents in his name.
+In addition to the patents related to video games, he also held patents for electronic greeting cards and tracking systems for submarines.